Pharrell merges entertainment and fashion for Louis Vuitton's confident menswear debut - ExBulletin

 In a juxtaposition of eras, the Viards collection also featured a distinct 1980s influence, with the sequins and bright colors used in some designs.

-The Paris resort collection encore provided an opportunity to take a closer look at the Viards Hollywood-inspired designs and details involved without the pang of a glitzy spectacle.
+Recalling resort collections in Paris provided an opportunity to take a closer look at Viards Hollywood-inspired designs and the details involved without the pang of a glitzy spectacle.
 Amid the rapid progression of fashion, the Chanel collection recalled the brand’s commitment to historical and pop culture references.

 The design duo behind Botter, Rushemy Botter and Lisi Herrebrugh, are known for their progressive and bold approach to fashion.
 The spring-summer collection they presented on Wednesday featured a series of bold and inventive interpretations of everyday elements.